Kamal Davar: Environmentalism

 Kamal Davar promoted the successful campaign to plant lakhs of trees in Punjab and clean the Harike Bird Sanctuary in Punjab.
 Following his retirement, he continued to promote environmental issues, encouraging local army units and schools to regularly plant trees.
 He is also an active and leading member of SPOKE (the Society for the Preservation of Kasauli and its Environs) and was nominated as its president.

 Post retirement activities

-Post-retirement, Davar has written regularly for the national media and military journals on security, counter-terrorism and intelligence issues.
+Post-retirement, Davar has written regularly for the national media and military journals on security, counter-terrorism, and intelligence issues.
 He has also spoken at various institutions, both in India and abroad, on security-related and geo-political subjects.
-Currently he is also the Conveyor of the Strategic Studies Cell, a think tank based in Kasauli, Himachal Pradesh in India.
-Gen Davar is also a member of the international High Level Military Group (HLMG) monitoring Israeli military operations in the Gaza Strip, West Bank and along the Israel-Lebanon border.
+Currently, he is also the coordinator of the Strategic Studies Cell, a think tank based in Kasauli, Himachal Pradesh, India.
+Gen. Davar is also a member of the international High Level Military Group (HLMG), which monitors Israeli military operations in the Gaza Strip, West Bank, and along the Israel-Lebanon border.
 Davar has been involved with Track II dialogues between India and Pakistan.
-Davar was recently nominated as the president of a new think tank established in the capital called The Delhi Forum For Strategic Studies (DFFSS).
+Davar was recently nominated as the president of a new think tank established in the capital called the Delhi Forum for Strategic Studies (DFFSS).
 Davar has published books on the Pakistani state and Indian history.